-Helio is a Senior Manager (Policy and Employment Affairs) at ICS, which is the international trade association for merchant shipowners and operators, representing all sectors and trades and over 80% of the world merchant fleet.
+Helio is the Director (Employment Affairs) at ICS, which is the international trade association for merchant shipowners and operators, representing all sectors and trades and over 80% of the world merchant fleet.

 He has worked in the maritime transport sector for over 10 years and joined ICS in April 2016, where he is:

 - Secretary of the Shipping Policy Committee (SPC), which sets and oversees the global shipping industry’s agenda and official positions on shipping trade policy.

 - Secretary of the Canals Sub-Committee, which sets and oversees the global shipping industry’s agenda and official positions on matters related to the world’s major international shipping canals, including the Panama Canal and the Suez Canal.

 In this capacity, Helio oversees shipping trade policies and canal related issues, in partnership with ICS members and other industry groups, to strengthen the voice and profile of the global shipping industry with those national governments, intergovernmental organisations and other international industry bodies that impact on international shipping.